 We offer training in a variety of formats, including ‘in-person’ lectures, webinar technology, and videoconferencing.
 The Center has also developed and conducted tabletop preparedness exercises for medical professionals as well as public health and other professionals.

 The Center also hosts student interns and fellows who are interested in applied research and other projects related to public health emergency preparedness.
-Graduate and undergraduate students in public health and related disciplines have worked in the Center to complete practice experiences, practicums, Master’s Projects, Integrated Learning Experience projects, and other projects as part of completing degree requirements.
+Graduate and undergraduate students in public health and related disciplines have worked in the Center to complete Applied Practice Experiences, practicums, Master’s Projects, Integrated Learning Experience projects, and other projects as part of completing degree requirements.

-Please contact the either Tom Hipper, at firstname.lastname@example.org or Esther Chernak email@example.com to arrange for a presentation or training program.
+Please contact the either Tom Hipper at firstname.lastname@example.org or Esther Chernak at email@example.com to arrange for a presentation or training program.